shawntabrizi/shawntabrizi.github.io/_posts/2019-09-29-what-is-substrate.md

 In the spirit of Substrate's flexibility, you do not need to enable this feature at all.
 If you want to disable on-chain upgrades, you can.
 Truly, Substrate provides you with all the tools needed to create a living, breathing blockchain.

 ## Free, Open-Source, Production-Ready

+> **Note:** At the time of writing this post, Substrate is **not** production-ready... but it almost is.
+Substrate is currently undergoing a security audit in preparation of a 2020 release of the Polkadot network.

 Substrate is a completely free and [**open-source**](https://github.com/paritytech/substrate/blob/master/LICENSE) project.
 It is built using the [Rust programming language](https://www.rust-lang.org/), which is designed for creating fast and inherently safe software.
 Coordination and development of Substrate happens through public communities like [GitHub](https://github.com/paritytech/substrate) and [Riot](https://riot.im/app/#/room/!HzySYSaIhtyWrwiwEV:matrix.org), with over 100 individual contributors.